AlanLuu/lox-go/README.md

             - For each iteration, `element` is each element of the RB tree
         - Priority queue
             - For each iteration, `element` is a list with two elements, with the first element being an element from the priority queue and the second element being that element's priority value as an integer
+        - URL values
+            - For each iteration, `element` is a list with two elements, with the first element being a key as a string and the second element being the first value associated with that key as a string
     - Note: when iterating over dictionaries or sets using a foreach loop, the iteration order is random since dictionaries and sets are unordered
 - Repeat statements are supported in this implementation of Lox, which repeatedly executes a statement for a certain number of times according to the expression
     ```js